 Safety Information and Resources

-Health, safety, and security is paramount in Summer School Study Abroad program planning and execution.
+Health, safety, and security are paramount in Summer School Study Abroad program planning and execution.

-Our security consultants at Harvard Global Support Services (GSS) continually monitor and make recommendations to Harvard Summer School programs regarding current security levels and situations around the world.
+Our security consultants at Harvard Global Support Services (GSS) continually monitor and make recommendations to Harvard Summer School programs regarding current travel risk levels and situations around the world.
 While in country, our faculty program directors and staff are expert resources for their particular locales, as well as being integral members of the Harvard community during the academic year.

 Harvard Summer School is aware of the risks associated with international travel and adheres to the Harvard College Policy on Undergraduate Travel Abroad.
 This policy sets forth international travel restrictions for Harvard College students and post-baccalaureate fellows.
 Please see Harvard Global Support Services (GSS) for a full statement of this policy.
 Harvard Summer School reserves the right to cancel or adjust any program should the risk rating for that particular location change before or during the program.

 International SOS provides 24/7 medical, mental health, and security support and evacuation services to students enrolled in any Harvard Summer School study abroad program.
 To expedite access to these services, it is vital that you register your trip with International SOS before you leave– either through the MyTrips system or the Assistance App.
 To do this, you should create a “New Trip” in your account and enter your flight details, local phone number, and other relevant information.

 While abroad, Harvard Summer School study abroad participants can contact International SOS for medical, mental health, and security assistance by calling +1-617-998-0000 or connecting through the Assistance App.

 Case managers will advise you on your situation and work with our international safety & security team to connect you with appropriate resources.
 Review the full list of medical, mental health, security, and travel assistance services.

 The International SOS member portal and Assistance App also include country-specific information that may be helpful before you leave and while you’re away.

 24/7 Emergency Numbers For Students